I don’t know when I stopped writing. I think maybe it was when I started a blog.

 I don’t know when I stopped drawing lovehearts and starfish and fairies on my wrists.

-I think it was when I started using grown-up pens.
+I think it was when I started getting tattooed.
 My starfish became stars.
-Pointy sharp ones that accidently drew blood not squiggles.
+Pointy sharp ones that accidentally drew blood not squiggles.

 I think this was sort of the same time I stopped laughing too.
 I’m not sure.
 It’s all a bit blurry you see.
 If I tried to put it all back in place, it wouldn’t make sense anyway.
 I know I wasn’t alone often.
 I know at first there were a lot of people.
 And then there was only one.

 Then out came the glitter from the green eyes.